-In a budget speech that mentioned the word “families” 18 times (the same number of times it used the word "taxes"), Finance Minister Jim Flaherty championed “tax fairness” as the government's biggest offering to everyday Canadians.
+In a budget speech that mentions the word “families” 18 times, Finance Minister Jim Flaherty championed “tax fairness” as the government's gift to everyday Canadians.

-Thursday’s budget includes $76 million in annual tariff relief on baby clothing and sports equipment to help reduce the gap between retail prices in Canada as compared to the U.S..
-However, it will be up to Canadian retailers to pass on the savings.
+The federal budget unveiled Thursday offers $76 million in annual tariff relief on baby clothing and sports equipment to help reduce the gap between retail prices in Canada as compared to the U.S.

-To try to ensure that Canadians pay their fair share of taxes, the government said it plans to close tax loopholes and enforce tax compliance to save $6.7 billion over six years, and set up a “snitch line” for people that want to report international tax evasion or avoidance of at least $100,000.
+The government also said it plans to close tax loopholes and enforce tax compliance to save $6.7 billion over six years, and set up a “snitch line” for people that want to report international tax evasion or avoidance.

-The budget also introduced temporary “super credits” for those making their first charity donations to encourage young Canadians, presumably once they get a job, to start giving back.
+The budget also introduced temporary “super credits” for those making their first charity donations to encourage young Canadians to start giving back.

 “As was telegraphed, no new taxes were announced today.
 However, the government hopes to beef up its efforts on tax compliance and curbing tax evasion,” TD Economics said in a report.